Teacher Certification Programs in New York State Schools

 In New York, as well as the rest of the country, teachers are required to be licensed or certified with the state in order to teach in public schools at the K-12 levels.
 Degrees are available at the bachelor's, master's and doctoral levels at more than 100 schools throughout the state; non-degree certification programs are also available.
 Students can specialize in a certain age group or content area or earn a degree in general education.

 Learn more details about two schools in the state of New York that offer teacher certification programs.
 Get information about specific degrees earned and required coursework at each level of study.
-Read facts about both universities in the table provided at the end of this article.
+Read facts about both universities in the table provided in this article.

 - New York University is situated in downtown New York City and offers both undergraduate and graduate degree programs for current or aspiring educators.

-- The University at Buffalo offers mainly master's and doctoral degree programs in education.
+- The University at Buffalo offers mostly master's and doctoral degree programs in education.
 The school is found about 13 miles northeast of downtown Buffalo.

 Find schools that offer these popular programs